Zishan-Shao/Zishan-Shao.github.io/content/_index.md

 ---
 ## Actively Seeking Research Opportunities

-I am actively exploring research opportunities spanning a wide range of topics within statistics.
+I am actively exploring research opportunities spanning a wide range of topics with interdisciplinary of Computer Science and Statistics.
 My background encompasses interdisciplinary work across statistics, computer science, and applied mathematics.
-I hold a deep interest in the realms of statistical and machine learning theory, high-performance computing, and the development of efficient algorithms.
+I hold a deep interest in the realms of Efficient and Scalable Machine Learning/Deep Learning, high-performance computing, and Scientific Computing.
 I am eager to collaborate with individuals from diverse academic, demographic, and ethnic backgrounds, believing strongly in the value of multifaceted perspectives to drive innovation and discovery.

 ---